ktor-doc-jp/ktor-doc-jp/kotlinx/io/encoding/byteorder.md

 Some CPUs used it as native endian in the past including Motorla, some MIPS and ARM, PowerPCs, SPARC among others.

-* **BENEFIT:** can be read naturally from left to right even in HEX representation
+* **BENEFIT:** can be read naturally from left to right even in HEX representation.
-* **DISADVANTAGE:** you need to know the width of the data beforehand to be able to meanigful read it
+* **DISADVANTAGE:** you need to know the width of the data beforehand to be able to meanigful read it.

 ## Tools